 Spend some time and identify what niches or demographics of people would be your “ideal” visitor.
 Is it stay at home moms in the USA?
 Is it men in their forties?
 Is it small business owners with less than 10 employees?
 Is it divorced dads?

-Step # 2: Determine Where They Hang Out Online
+Step # 2: Determine Where Your Target Market Hangs Out Online

 Once you know your target market, spend some time and figure out where they hang out online.

 - What blogs and websites do they visit?

 - What groups do they participate in on social media?

 - What videos online are popular with people in that chosen niche?

 I like to call this consumer research.
 You want to evaluate your competitors.
 You also want to figure out what websites your target market loves, what information they are searching for, etc. Knowing this information will help you identify WHERE you want to spend your time with your marketing efforts.